hdShang/arxiv-daily/docs/cs-CL/2025-12-18/papers/251216287v1-evaluating-openai-gpt-models-for-translation-of-endangered-uralic-la.md

 ---
 layout: default
-title: Evaluating OpenAI GPT Models for Translation of Endangered Uralic Languages: A Comparison of Reasoning and Non-Reasoning Architectures
+title: "Evaluating OpenAI GPT Models for Translation of Endangered Uralic Languages: A Comparison of Reasoning and Non-Reasoning Architectures"
 ---

 # Evaluating OpenAI GPT Models for Translation of Endangered Uralic Languages: A Comparison of Reasoning and Non-Reasoning Architectures